tracetechnical/tracetechnical/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on PIC based embedded solutions and a GraphQL based ERP system
-- 💬 Ask me about electronics and engineerin
+- 💬 Ask me about electronics and engineering
 - 📫 How to reach me: twitter or tracetechnicalservices.co.uk